 What’s Going on in Niue?

-It’s hard to believe that a small island with only 14 villages and around 1,600 people (as a generous estimate) has any events!
-But Niue has a strong community spirit that you can only begin to appreciate if you attend one of the spectacular village show days or the biannual Niue Arts & Culture Festival.
+It’s hard to believe that a small island with only 14 villages and around 1,500 people (as a generous estimate) has any events!
+But Niue has a strong community spirit that you can only begin to appreciate if you attend one of the spectacular Village Show Days or the biannual Niue Arts & Culture Festival.
 Not only that, but Niue has a few surprises in the events calendar for food, yoga, mountain biking and ukulele enthusiasts.
-So check out what are the biggest events in Niue in the list below.
+So check out what are the biggest events in Niue in the list below!

 Before we jump into the biggest events in Niue, remember to bookmark the 101 Things to Do in Niue: The Ultimate List for more amazing experiences.

-Niue has its own way of celebrating the New Year.
+Niue has its own way of celebrating the New Year called Takai.
 On the first Saturday after New Year’s Day, locals decorate their vehicles, whether it’s a car, motorcycle or bike.
 They then drive around from village to village throwing candy out of the window for passers-by!
 Join in on the fun yourself or simply enjoy the show from the sidelines.

-Learn more about celebrating the New Year in How to Spend New Year in Niue.
+Learn more about celebrating the New Year in What is Takai in Niue?
+(How Niueans Celebrate New Year)

 2. Village Show Days

-Each year, every village in Niue hosts its own show day.
-This an event that locals from all across Niue, as well as visitors, are welcome to attend to try authentic Niuean food, browse stalls of amazing handicrafts and watch competitions and culture performances.
+Each year, every village in Niue hosts its own Show Day.
+This an event that locals from all across Niue, as well as visitors, are welcome to attend to try authentic Niuean food, browse stalls of amazing handicrafts and watch competitions and cultural performances.
 Check out What are the Village Show Days in Niue? for more details about these cultural events.

-See the latest confirmed dates for the village show days on the Niue Tourism website.
+Village Show Days typically take place between April and November.
+See the latest confirmed dates for the Village Show Days on the Niue Tourism website.

 3. Marine Days

-Some villages also host village marine days in the same week as their show day.
+Some villages also host Marine Days in the same week as their Show Day.
 This is when everyone heads down to the main sea track of the village to watch reef fishing and vaka (canoe) fishing competitions.
 The catch is celebrated with a barbecue in the evening.
 Visitors are welcome to attend, just remember it’s customary to bring something to contribute to the meal.

 4. Niue Arts & Culture Festival

 Once every two years, the Niue Arts & Culture Festival is a week-long event celebrating all things Niuean!
-Typically happening around Easter, the festival features a range of cultural experiences, from cultural performances, art exhibitions, yam-blessing ceremonies, crafting sessions and much much more!
+Typically happening around Easter, the festival features a range of cultural experiences, including performances, art exhibitions, yam-blessing ceremonies, crafting sessions and much much more!

-Another biannual event, the NiueKulele festival celebrates the iconic island-life instrument, the ukulele.
+Another biannual event, the NiueKulele Festival celebrates the iconic island-life instrument, the ukulele.
 The three-day event is full of ukulele workshops and performances from international artists.
-Perfect your ukulele skills or just sit back and enjoy the music.
+Perfect your ukulele skills or just sit back and enjoy the island tunes.

 See if the NiueKulele is happening this year on the Niue Tourism events page.

-Niue is a country producing an array of tropical crops, including organic vanilla.
+Niue is a country producing an array of tropical crops and food products, including organic vanilla, banana chips, noni juice and more.
 It is also home to the world’s cleanest bees producing incredible honey, so needless to say, Niue is an excellent destination for food festivals.
-Foodie events in the past have included Savour Niue, with famous TV chefs, as well as Kai Niue Food Festival.
+Foodie events in the past have included Savour Niue, hosted by famous TV chefs, as well as Kai Niue Food Festival.
 Learn more about the Niue food culture with The Guide to Food in Niue.

 Check out what this year’s food festival is on the Niue Tourism events page.